ember-learn/cli-guides/guides/basic-use/index.md

 ### Additional steps for Mac and Linux users

-Mac and Linux users may need to install [Watchman](https://facebook.github.io/watchman/).
+For Mac and Linux users we recommend installing [Watchman](https://facebook.github.io/watchman/).
 Watchman helps correct for some buggy and inefficient file watching behavior.
 Do not use the `npm` package by the same name.

-Mac users cann install via [Homebrew](http://brew.sh/):
+Mac users cann install via [Homebrew](https://brew.sh/):

 ```bash
 brew install watchman
 ```

 Linux users should follow the steps on the [Watchman](https://facebook.github.io/watchman/) website to build from the source.

+If Watchman is not installed, a notice is displayed when invoking various commands ("Could not start watchman").
+It's safe to ignore this message.
+However, file-watching won't be as smooth as it is with Watchman.

 ### Installing for Windows